fairlight1337/GDAPlanner/README.md

 sudo apt-get install doxygen
 ```

-From the project's root directory, rrun Doxygen like so:
+From the project's root directory, run Doxygen like so:
 ```bash
 doxygen doc/Doxyfile
 ```